 About six months into my relationship with Walt, both of our "old wires" started being activated.
-I had been alone for 12 years, so I was not needy of him, so when Walt shut down emotionally I didn't hold back.
+I had been alone for 12 years and I knew I didn't need him, so when Walt shut down emotionally I didn't hold back.

 I approached him saying that in that moment I felt lonely and . . . a bit bored.

 It was the "bored" that reached him.

 I didn't know what to do to melt the emotional ice except to use the Cycle Tool.
 It seemed pretty natural to take turns doing Cycles until we noticed that we had: 1) returned to joy; 2) recharged our desire; or 3) said, "OK, this didn't work, let's eat white cheddar cheese popcorn and stream some videos together!"